muhammadaliessa/webportal/README.md

   * EKS cluster
   * security groups
   * ECR
+  * ELB to work as application Load Balancer

 # after running our first "terraform apply" we have to share the .tfstate files
  so to keep the idempotency shared